MSM-group/ContaHMM/README.md

 # ContaHMM
-HMMs and gene database to search for prokaryotic enzymes that can biotransform contaminants
+HMM collection and a curated database for the search of prokaryotic enzymes that can biotransform contaminants